franc6/ics_calendar/info.md

 until a specific date and time are a particular issue (all-day events which repeat until a specific date are just fine).

+In Version 2.5 and later, a new parser, "rie" is the default.
+Like "icalevents", it's based on the "icalendar" library.
+This parser appears to fix both issues #8 and #36, which are problematic for "icalevents".

-As a general rule, I recommend sticking with the "icalevents" parser, which is the default.
+As a general rule, I recommend sticking with the "rie" parser, which is the default.
 If you see parsing errors, you can try switching to "ics" for the calendar with the parsing errors.